dmlc/tensorboard/README.md

 ## Contribute

-You might want to see the development note of this project at our DMLC blog: [](http://dmlc.ml/2017/01/07/bring-TensorBoard-to-MXNet.html)
+You might want to see the development note of this project at our DMLC blog: [Bring TensorBoard to MXNet](http://dmlc.ml/2017/01/07/bring-TensorBoard-to-MXNet.html)

 Feel free to contribute your work and don't hesitate to discuss in issue with your ideas.